Medina del Campo: History

 Medina del Campo grew in importance thanks to its fairs held during the 15th and 16th centuries.
 This helped with banking and the businesses of wool, textiles, books and an enormous variety of other goods.
 As the population increased, the town expanded outward toward the plain of Zapardiel brook.
 Since then, the Padilla Street became the business centre of Medina.

 In 1489 a great trade agreement, that would last for 96 years, united the kingdoms of Spain and England with the reduction of trade tariffs, the recognition of France as a common enemy, and the marriage of Catherine of Aragon to King Henry VII's son, Prince Arthur (and later to King Henry VIII)—this was known as the Treaty of Medina del Campo (1489).

 At the time of the Revolt of the Comuneros, Medina del Campo was a major town housing the royal artillery.
 A Royalist attempt to take possession of the artillery pieces led to heavy resistance culminating in the burning of the city.

 Medina del Campo as drawn by Anton van den Wyngaerde circa 1562.

 During the 16th century Medina del Campo thrived, with its fair becoming the most important among the triangle of great Castilian fairs (Medina del Campo, Villalón and Medina de Rioseco).
 The fair of Medina del Campo featured a notable presence of international dealers, chiefly Castilian, Portuguese, Italian (Genovese, Milanese and Florentines) and Flemish, as well as also some French, English and German merchants.

 A prosperous Jewish community once existed in Medina del Campo, but became nonexistent after the expulsion of the Jews in 1492.
 Isaac Uzziel is recorded as the community's last rabbi and is believed to have resettled in Thessaloniki (then part of the Ottoman Empire) following the expulsion.

 Between the 17th century and the 19th century decline set in.
 The city experienced a deep transformation in its social fabric during the early 17th century, through a process of ruralization that increased the proportion of the populace employed at the primary sector.

-The town took off again at the end of the 19th century, thanks to the arrival of the railway, the opening of the military district (the quarter of Marques de la Ensenada), and the opening of the hydrothermal establishment of Las Salinas.
+The town took off again at the end of the 19th century.
+The first train of the Compañía de los Caminos de Hierro del Norte de España arrived in Medina del Campo on 3 September 1860. the opening of the military district (the quarter of Marques de la Ensenada), and the opening of the hydrothermal establishment of Las Salinas.
 Also adding to the growth were the strong commercial sector, such as the furniture trade or the opening of shops on Sundays (which is not customary in Spain), and finally proximity of quality wines with the Denominación de Origen of Rueda.